 - Mechanical faults.

-- Current vehicle condition vs the valuation, if the bike is in a worse condition than average for a bike of that year, mileage etc the price should reflect this.
+- Current vehicle condition vs the valuation, if the bike is in a worse condition than average for a bike of that year, mileage, etc the price should reflect this.

 - Fake V5c Documents – How to spot a fake V5c

-It doesn’t mean the purchase is risk free or that you should let your guard down.
+It doesn’t mean the purchase is risk-free or that you should let your guard down.

 Free/ Nearly free Checks?

-There are many companies offering free “HPI” checks.
+Many companies are offering free “HPI” checks.

 These are not official HPI Checks – they are vehicle checks using outdated information or information you can obtain freely and easily yourself.

-It’s worth noting that once you have provided your information to their companies they are nailed on to sell it to a third party.
+It’s worth noting that once you have provided your information to their companies, they are nailed on to sell it to a third party.
 Expect to get spammed for the rest of your days!

 What you can find out for free